galaxyproject/galaxy-hub/src/learn/managing-datasets/index.md

   * **Deleted** datasets and histories **can be recovered** by users as they are retained in Galaxy for a time period set by the instance administrator.
 For the Galaxy public instances [Main](/src/main/index.md) and [Test](/src/test/index.md), this is currently several months.
   * **Permanently deleted** datasets and histories **cannot be recovered** by the user or administrator.
   * Deleted datsets can be undeleted or permanently deleted within a History.
   * Links to show/hide deleted (and hidden) datasets are at the top of the History panel.
+Only active datasets are shown by default.
-  * For an individual dataset, click on the name to expand it.
-If it is only deleted, but not permenently deleted (purged), you'll see a message with a link to purge it: *This dataset has been deleted.
-Click _here_ to undelete or _here_ to immediately remove it from disk.*
+  * To review or adjust an individual dataset, click on the name to expand it.
+If it is only deleted, but not permenently deleted (purged), you'll see a message with a links to recover or to purge it: *This dataset has been deleted*.
+Click on *Undelete it* to make the dataset active and accessible to tools again.
+Click on *Permenently remove it from disk* to purge the dataset and remove it from the account quota calculation.
-  * To review datasets in batch, click on the "checked box" icon for "Operations on Mulitple Datasets".
-Several options to show, hide, delete, and purge datasets are available.
+  * To review or adjust multiple datasets in batch, click on the "checked box" icon near the top right of the history panel to switch into "Operations on Mulitple Datasets" mode.
+Several options to show, hide, delete, purge, and group datasets are available.
 A box will be available for each dataset.
 Check the datasets you want to modify and chose your option.

 * [Quotas](/src/admin/disk-quotas/index.md) for Datasets and Histories
   * **Deleted** datasets and **deleted** histories containing datasets **are considered when calculating [quotas](/src/admin/disk-quotas/index.md)** on [Main](/src/main/index.md) or [Test](/src/test/index.md).